clojurists-together/clojuriststogether.org/content/news/2026/2026 Annual Funding Mar Apr Update.md

 ### Babashka conf and Dutch Clojure Days 2026

 [Babashka Conf 2026](https://babashka.org/conf/) was held on May 8th in the OBA Oosterdok library in Amsterdam!
 David Nolen, primary maintainer of ClojureScript, was our keynote speaker.
 We're excited to have [Nubank](https://international.nubank.com.br/careers/), [Exoscale](https://www.exoscale.com/jobs/), [Bob](https://github.com/bobisageek), [Flexiana](https://flexiana.com) and [Itonomi](https://itonomi.com) as sponsors.
 Nubank and Exoscale are hiring.
 Wendy Randolph was our event host.
 For the schedule and other info, see [babashka.org/conf](https://babashka.org/conf/).
-The day after babashka conf, [Dutch Clojure Days 2026](https://clojuredays.org/) will be happening, so you can enjoy a whole weekend of Clojure in Amsterdam.
+The day after babashka conf, [Dutch Clojure Days 2026](https://clojuredays.org/) was also held - so it was a great weekend in Amsterdam!
 Hope to have seen many of you there!

 ### Projects